 Lecture Series

-Hudson River Watershed Alliance’s 2022-2023 monthly breakfast lecture series focuses on grant funding and technical assistance programs available to implement watershed projects.
-Each month features presentations on a specific opportunity, along with a local implementation case study.
+Hudson River Watershed Alliance’s 2022-2023 monthly breakfast lecture series focused on grant funding and technical assistance programs available to implement watershed projects.
+Each month featured presentations on a specific opportunity, along with a local implementation case study.
+Our 2022-2023 webinar series has concluded, but the Breakfast Lecture Series will return in the fall.

 To find out about upcoming webinars directly, along with Hudson River Watershed Alliance’s other programs, sign up for our monthly Watershed Digest newsletter here.
 You can view recordings of past lectures on our YouTube channel here